 - Color – you can choose from a white, pink or canary colored paper roll.
 However, white colored paper rolls are commonly used across industries.

 - Customization – your paper roll can be branded to stand out in the market.
-This customization is done from the factory, so when you receive you consignment it’s ready for use.
+This customization is done from the factory, so when you receive your consignment it’s ready for use.
 A branded receipt also serves as an advertising tool, after a shopping spree it’s a must for you to look through each item in the receipt, as you do this your eyes will also see everything else in there.

 - Carbonization – you can choose a carbonless or carbonized paper roll.
 A carbonized paper roll means you will be left with a copy of the transaction.
 Again your preference is based on your business type.

 We have looked at some of the advantages of using POS paper rolls that is ease of use, for transparency purposes and variety of choice.
 Can this work for me, you may ask?
 The answer is yes.
 POS paper rolls are used in a variety of industries like the grocery shops, supermarkets, wholesale and retail shops, banks, fast foods and restaurants among others.
-They are not only suitable for all businesses provided you are receiving payment from customers but also for businesses that has different point of sales across the country.
+They are not only suitable for all businesses provided you are receiving payment from customers but also for businesses that have different point of sales across the country.